Chart Color Schemes

 Charlemont features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 71.2% of all households, including 32.7% couples with children, 27.9% couples without children, and 9.6% single parent families.
-Non-family households comprise the remaining 28.8%, with lone person households at 22.2% and group households making up 6.6%.
-The median household size is 2.6 people, larger than the Rest of Vic. average of 2.4.
+Family households comprise 71.2% of all households, including 32.7% couples with children, 27.9% couples without children, and 9.6% single parent families.
+Non-family households make up the remaining 28.8%, with lone person households at 22.2% and group households comprising 6.6% of the total.
+The median household size is 2.6 people, larger than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households